ropensci/DataPackageR/README.md

 #>    - Set up a github repository for your pacakge.
 #>    - Add the github repository as a remote of your local package repository.
 #>    -  git push  your local repository to gitub.
-#> [1] "C:/Users/dslager/AppData/Local/Temp/RtmpaIslsQ/mtcars20_1.0.tar.gz"
+#> [1] "/tmp/RtmpU0javb/mtcars20_1.0.tar.gz"

 # Update the autogenerated roxygen documentation in data-raw/documentation.R.
 # edit(file.path(tempdir(),"mtcars20","R","mtcars20.R"))

 # 4. Rebuild the documentation.
 document(file.path(tempdir(),"mtcars20"))
-#> ℹ Updating mtcars20 documentation
 #> ℹ Loading mtcars20
 #> [1] TRUE